Sometimes it seems like I need less power to feel the tingling of the Avazzia unit than others? Is this possible?

 What are contributors to battery life in Avazzia Pro devices?

 Battery life is dependent on battery quality and device settings.
 Higher intensity settings and frequencies will use more battery capacity.
-For a more in depth understanding of contributors to battery life, click here:

 How many times may I use the same set of adhesive pads?